Mark-W-Miller/dwarf-war/docs/LOCAL_DEV.md

-# Local Dev Servers and Logging
+ok, back to tunnels # Local Dev Servers and Logging

 This repo includes a tiny static server for the app and a minimal log receiver so you can capture browser logs/errors into a file during development.